GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

           => true
 {% endhighlight %}

-Ok, let's start to add dry-auto_inject.
-First, we need to define the container to register all dependencies that we need.
+Ok, after check we can start to add dry-auto_inject.
+First, we need to define the container to register all dependencies needed.
 To do this task, we need to create a file under config/initializers to register all dependencies.

 {% highlight ruby %}
 #config/initializers/auto_inject.rb